123superhanan/AI-Crop-Advisor/README.md

 ## Demo

-Add screenshots or video link here
+ screenshots or video will be link here

 ---